 Bibiyan Law Group defends employees’ rights under the Fair Employment and Housing Act (FEHA), Title VII of the Civil Rights Act of 1964, and the Equal Pay Act.
 While every employment rights violation is unique, most actions follow a similar procedure.

-When you meet with an attorney for your initial consultation, we will start by asking what happened.
+When you meet with a class action lawyer for your initial consultation, we will start by asking what happened.
 We will listen to your concerns and begin to gather facts about the case.
 We will ask follow-up questions to determine how likely a case is and if your employer violated the law.
 If others have experienced similar behavior, we will evaluate the merits of a potential class action lawsuit.

 In a class action lawsuit, one or several named plaintiffs represent the class during negotiations and trial.
-Before a lawsuit becomes a class action, the attorney must find and present the class to the court for certification.
+Before a lawsuit becomes a class action, the Los Angeles class action lawyer must find and present the class to the court for certification.
 The court must certify that the representative plaintiffs’ claims fairly represent the class claims because the case outcome binds the class.

 In California, the plaintiff must prove “an ascertainable class” and a “well-defined community of interest among [] members” to obtain certification.
-Rule 23 of the Federal Rules of Civil Procedure, which is also the basis for California’s law on class certification, requires:
+Rule 23 of the Federal Rules of Civil Procedure (FRCCP), which is also the basis for California’s law on class certification, requires:

 • Numerosity: A large number of individuals must have been harmed, making it impractical to bring each claim individually.